-Staff at Jennett's Park recognise that the three core principles of excellent behaviour and high standards are to ensure clarity in both academic and behavioural success, maintain momentum through pace and challenge, and exemplify excellence through their presence.
+Staff at Jennett's Park recognise that the three core principles of excellent behaviour and high standards are:

+- 1) To ensure clarity in both academic and behavioural success - 2) To maintain momentum through pace and challenge - 3) To exemplify excellence through their presence.

 We treat all children fairly and implement this policy consistently.

-A successful discipline policy is one that guides children towards developing high self-esteem and self-discipline.
-Thus, effective discipline stems from fostering strong relationships and establishing clear expectations for good behaviour.
+A successful behaviour policy is one that guides children towards developing high self-esteem and self-discipline.
+Thus, effective behaviour stems from fostering strong relationships and establishing clear expectations.
 We believe that self-esteem influences all aspects of thinking and behaviour, subsequently affecting learning and performance.
-Our aim is to provide positive everyday experiences that empower our children to achieve their full potential.
+Our aim is to provide positive everyday experiences that empower our children to achieve their full potential and self-worth.